-Unlike many people would think, Fortaleza is not very young: its official appointing as capital of Ceará dates back to 286 years ago, before that it was just a small town, inhabited by its indigenous tribes that saw themselves under siege and catapulted in the middle of an all-European war between the Dutch and the Portuguese fighting over a land that didn’t belong to either of them.
-You wouldn’t believe it, but in Sardinia, the land that exists since the Big Ben, we have much younger cities, such as Arborea, born as Mussolinia, founded by our own dictator after draining the former marshy area (no, it wasn’t Rockefeller that did that, in case you were wondering).
+Unlike many people would think, Fortaleza is not very young: its official appointing as the capital of Ceará dates back to 286 years ago, before that it was just a small town, inhabited by its indigenous tribes that saw themselves under siege and catapulted in the middle of an all-European war between the Dutch and the Portuguese fighting over a land that didn’t belong to either of them.

-As history goes, the beautiful region that we know as Ceará wasn’t immune to the raging waves of colonization of Latin America, and in 1649 the Dutch came to Fortaleza for the second time, after being fought back in 1637 by the indios, and built the Schoonenborch fort, settling there for seven years before being expelled once and far all by the Portuguese, who transformed the fort into our church of Nossa Senhora da Assunção, naming the town “Fortaleza de Nossa Senhora da Assunção” on April 13th 1726.
+As history goes, the beautiful region that we know as Ceará wasn’t immune to the raging waves of colonization of Latin America, and in 1649 the Dutch came to Fortaleza for the second time, after being fought back in 1637 by the Indios, and built the Schoonenborch fort, settling there for seven years before being expelled once and for all by the Portuguese, who transformed the fort into our church of Nossa Senhora da Assunção, naming the town “Fortaleza de Nossa Senhora da Assunção” on April 13th, 1726.

 It’s precisely all around this fort that the city as we know it today started sprawling, and this church is now taken as the reference point where it all began.